uio-bmi/sfb_knowledgebase/docs/_sources/quickstarts/get_started_python.rst.txt

 This will push your changes and make them visible when accessing the demo project on GitHub from the browser.

-7. Check the Trello board
+8. Check the Trello board
 ----------------------------

+Check if there are any remaining tasks and finish the remaining ones.
+When there are no more tasks, this quick start tutorial is done and you have set up all accounts and procedures for Python projects.
+Congrats!